Luxury tent at Kichakani Camp, Serengeti National Park, Tanzania

 Dual-location mobile camp pitched perfectly for the Great Migration

-The name “Kichakani” is Swahili for “in the bush”, and this is exactly where you’ll find yourself at this extraordinary camp that celebrates the ultimate remote, close-to-nature experience.
-With two locations in the north and south Serengeti, guests can choose the best time to visit depending on their preferences.
-The northern location showcases an incredible view of wildebeest crossing the Mara River during the Great Migration from June to November, while the southern location enjoys a prime position for observing wildebeest calves, every December to March.
+The name “Kichakani” is Swahili for “in the bush”, and this is exactly where you’ll find yourself at this extraordinary luxury mobile camp amid the Great Migration, which celebrates the ultimate remote, close-to-nature experience.
+With the choice of two locations in the north and south of Tanzania’s Serengeti National Park, guests can opt for the best time to visit depending on their preferences.
+The northern location showcases an incredible view of wildebeest crossing the Mara River during the Great Migration from June to November, while the southern location enjoys a prime position for observing wildebeest calves, typically between December and March.

-Kichakani Camp takes the traditional tented camping experience to luxurious new heights, offering a true immersion into the life of roaming 19th-century explorers.
-In an authentic touch, each ensuite bathroom features a traditional bucket shower, filled at the perfect temperature by a dedicated tent attendant.
-The stylish furniture, including handcrafted luggage, mid-century modern chairs and characterful cabinets, is all designed to be perfectly portable, and the large open-fronted communal tents are pitched to provide a panoramic setting for suppers, sundowners and relaxing afternoons.
-In the evenings, guests can gather around the traditional fire pit, swap stories under starry skies and listen to passionate guides share their knowledge of wildlife encounters and local legends.
+Kichakani Camp takes the traditional tented camping experience to luxurious new heights, offering a true immersion into the life of roaming 19th-century explorers, albeit with a few chic and sustainability-driven 21st-century tweaks.
+In an authentic touch, each ensuite bathroom in the 10 classic canvas tents features a traditional bucket shower, filled to the perfect temperature by a dedicated room attendant – it feels particularly refreshing after an exhilarating day of 4x4 game drives tracking the thundering herds.
+The stylish furniture, including handcrafted luggage, mid-century modern chairs and characterful cabinets, is all designed to be perfectly portable, and the large open-fronted communal tents are pitched to provide a panoramic setting for relaxing afternoons and atmospheric sundowners.
+Other touches such as an old-school gramophone playing classic hits further amps up the feeling of being transported to a different time; while playful design elements add a sense of fun – a chandelier made of torches hangs from billowing fabric above the lounge area.
+In the evenings, guests gather on the stools and in the deeply comfortable sofas arranged around the well-stocked corner bar, before candlelit suppers in the open-sided mess tent – all the better to hear the after-dark sounds of the bush.
+Post dinner, the traditional fire pit beckons, where guests swap stories under starry skies and listen to passionate guides share their knowledge of wildlife encounters and local legends.
 This enchanting light-touch home in the bush promises unforgettable up-close encounters.

 2026